• Sensei Simon Bushby

 Shuto uchi Knife-edge hand strike

-Sokuto geri Knife-edge foot strike
+Sokuto uchi Knife-edge foot strike

 Teisho uchi Palm heel strike (sometimes called shotei uchi)